still-dreaming-1/living-tests/README.md

 * Install Vim if you don't already have it installed.
 If you don't already know how to use Vim, trying to do live testing in it immediately is not a good place to start.
 Learn at least the basics of Vim first.
 I don't recommend using this with Neovim yet, but you can try it if you want.
 I have not had a good experience with that, but other people seem to be having a better experience with it than me.

 * Install the codi.vim Vim plugin.
-They are also working on getting it to work well with Neovim.
-If you really want to try it with Neovim they have a user/metakirby5 branch that has experimental support for Neovim.
+They are also working on getting it to work well with Neovim, but that is still in the early stages.

 * Create a test file ending with the .js file extension.
 Your intention might to be to write unit tests, integration tests, etc. Don't start writing any code yet.